PovertyAction/guides/cleaning/rawdatamanagement/datastructure.md

 grand_parent: Cleaning Guide
 has_children: false
 ---
+# Data Structure and Reshaping

-# Wide and Long Data
+## Wide and Long Data
 One way to describe data is if the dataset is stored in a "long" or "wide" format.
 Long data keeps repeated values as an observation (row):

   | Household ID | Member ID  | Treatment  |